xnorkl/cyberdefenseclub/README.md

 # print socket statistics as they are destroyed
 # this would be great if there were time to configure tmux or screen
 ss -E

+# summary of connections mainly for checking udp and tcp numbers
+ss -s

 # discover which user opened ssh
 ss -lp | grep ssh